-An enriched integrated pre-service course with content experience that provides an overview of schooling and classrooms from the perspectives of language, gender, socioeconomic status, ethnic, and academic diversity and equity with an emphasis on learning.
-The course includes a minimum of 30 contact hours with field observations of P-12 special populations and aligns with the State Board of Education Certification Pedagogy and Professional Responsibilities.
+An enriched integrated pre-service course with content experience that provides an overview of schooling and classrooms from the perspectives of language, gender, socioeconomic status, with an emphasis on learning.
+This course includes a minimum of 16 contact hours of field observations of P-12 special populations; and aligns with the State Board of Educators Certification Pedagogy and Professional Responsibilities standards.
+Lecture Hrs = 2, $Lab\ Hrs = 2$